formal-land/formal.land/blog/2023-12-13-rust-verify-erc-20-smart-contract.md

 Our tool [coq-of-rust](https://github.com/formal-land/coq-of-rust) enables formal verification of [🦀&nbsp;Rust](https://www.rust-lang.org/) code to make sure that a program has no bugs given a precise specification.
 We work by translating Rust programs to the general proof system [🐓&nbsp;Coq](https://coq.inria.fr/).

-Here, we show how we formally verify an [ERC-20 smart contract](https://github.com/paritytech/ink/blob/master/integration-tests/erc20/lib.rs) written in Rust for the [Aleph Zero](https://alephzero.org/) blockchain.
+Here, we show how we formally verify an [ERC-20 smart contract](https://github.com/use-ink/ink/blob/master/integration-tests/public/erc20/lib.rs) written in Rust for the [Aleph Zero](https://alephzero.org/) blockchain.
 [ERC-20](https://en.wikipedia.org/wiki/Ethereum#ERC20) smart contracts are used to create new kinds of tokens in an existing blockchain.
-Examples are stablecoins such as the [💲USDT](https://tether.to/).
+Examples are stable coins such as the [💲USDT](https://tether.to/).

 <!-- truncate -->